sindresorhus/sindresorhus.github.com/source/content/apps/any-text.md

 #### Can I make the widget horizontally centered on the Lock Screen?

 This is unfortunately not possible.
 Apple has decided that the rectangular widget can only appear on the left or right side.

+#### Can I pick a color for the text?

+Lock Screen widgets cannot have colors.
+I don't plan to support this for the Home Screen widgets as I would like to keep the app simple.

+#### Can I pick a background color for the widget?

+Same answer as the above.

 #### The widget does not update if I write some text in the app and then reveal the Lock Screen